Background

 Program Academic Director: Lilac Nachum, Visiting Professor, SBS

-The program consists of ten modules, each addresses a key issue in the design and management of supply chains:
+The programme consists of ten modules, each addresses a key issue in the design and management of supply chains:

 Modules